stoolio/MyLilCrm/README.md

 * `api/`: These are responsible for all communication to the server.
 Stores use these when they need to get some data.
 They are currently a very light wrapper around superagent.
 * `components/`: React components!
 These should be, in a perfect world, purely props driven and as stupid as possible.
 * `layout/`: These are components.
 I'm not sure they need to be in a special folder.
 The idea is that they are generic elements of the site structure, but I think some shuffling is in order to make that really true.
-* 'routes/': These are components which layout pages using a collection of components.
+* `routes/`: These are components which layout pages using a collection of components.
 They divvy up the app wide state passed down from on high, explicity passing down props to their children.
 They also call actions.
 * `lib/`: helper functions and reusable bits of code that aren't the other things belong here
 * `App.js`: This is the main layout.
 It is the home of app wide state, and it listens to the StateStore, a special store that listens to all other stores and combines their state into one big happy family.
 No other components listen to stores.
-The StateStore simplifies listening a bit, App doesn't have to listen to store after store, and stores can be added without changing to much code.
+The StateStore simplifies listening a bit, App doesn't have to listen to store after store, and stores can be added without changing too much code.
 Just access the props in the child routes.
 * `index.js`: This just pulls in all the pieces and runs react-router
 * `Routes.js`: Route definitions!
 Not much to say.
-* `index.scss`: This file is here so it's easy to require in `index.js`.
-Webpack will hot load them, re-compile them etc.
+* `index.scss`: This file is here so it's easy to require in `index.js` for for webpack.
+They styles will hot load, re-compile etc and we barely ever think about them.

 Currently, there are a few components that have state.
-THey are all forms fields of some sort, and it's not consistent.
+They are all forms fields of some sort, and it's not consistent.
 Some are in `components/` and some are in `routes/`.
 The plan is to create a FormStore handle pulling that data out to the top.

 Maybe something like: